bukinoshita/define-probability/readme.md

 Required

 `Array` must have at least 2 entries and must have `value` and `prob` keys.<br/>
-Where `value` is the value returned and prob the probabilities of getting this result.
-(0-1)
+Where `value` is the value returned and prob the probabilities of getting this result. `value` is a number between 0 and 1.

 ## License